curegit/line-sticker-downloader/README.md

 # Line Sticker Downloader

-Download sticker images and assets in zip from LINE Store
+Simple tool for downloading sticker images and assets in a zip from LINE Store

+It works in both browser-based and command-line environments.

 ## Features

 - Compatible with sound and animation stickers
-- Able to run from both CGI (browser) and CLI (terminal)
+- Can be used in Mod-PHP, CGI (browser), and CLI (terminal) environments

 ## Requirements

-- PHP 7.0+
+- PHP >= 7.0
-- PHP ZipArchive
+- PHP Zip extension

 #### Debian example (CLI usage only)